PacktPublishing/Engineering-Lakehouses-with-Open-Table-Formats/ch11/README.md

 # Chapter 11: Real-World Lakehouse Use Cases

-## Scenario: Acme Manufacturing's Journey to an Iceberg-based Lakehouse
+## For Scenario: Acme Manufacturing's Journey to an Iceberg-based Lakehouse

 Use the below Docker image: